Ever played Russian Roulette?

 Imagine that you’re a baker, and you’re just about to open a new cafe.
 You’re looking for a photographer to shoot your confectionary products and have found two that seem like a good fit:

 Photographer A is a generalist.
-His portfolio includes imagery from everything to a fashion show to an equestrian race.
+His portfolio includes imagery from everything from a fashion show to an equestrian race.
 He’s got years of experience, sure, but not in the field that you need.

 Which one would you pick?